A beautiful and bright dress that Frida Kahlo wore

 Swimsuit

-Whether a classic one piece or cut into two pieces to form a bikini or tankini, a swimsuit is made from a knitted fabric with two way stretch and negative ease so that it clings to the body when wet.
-Originally known as a ‘bathing suit’ back in the late 1800s, it was back then a two piece suit made of wool which quite frankly made it useless for swimming in.
-It wasn’t until the 1920s that swimsuits with elastic were created – by Jantzen – but these were still not suitable for swimming or water activities.
+Whether a classic one piece or cut into two pieces to form a bikini or tankini, a swimsuit is made from a knitted fabric with two way or 4 way stretch as well as negative ease so that it clings to the body when wet.

 Teddy

-A relatively loose fitting piece of underwear with narrow shoestring straps which allow the teddy to hang from the shoulders.
+A somewhat loose-fitting piece of underwear with narrow shoestring straps that allow the teddy to hang from the shoulders.
 It is ‘done up’ under the crotch, with poppers.
 A teddy is very much like wearing a bodice slip with knickers / panties in an all-in-one piece of clothing.

 Gorgeous women's bow tie